What You Need to Know About Public Address System Announcer

 The states with the most job growth for Public Address System Announcer are North Dakota, Colorado, and Washington.
 Watch out if you plan on working in South Carolina, Louisiana, or Iowa.
 These states have the worst job growth for this type of profession.

-Salary for a Public Address System Announcer
+What is the Average Salary of a Public Address System Announcer

 Public Address System Announcers who work in New Jersey, Hawaii, or Washington, make the highest salaries.